material-motion/material-motion/specifications/runtime.md

 ### Step 3: Start a transaction and commit it

 Intention must be committed to a Runtime via a Transaction.
-Transactions associated Intention with specific targets.
+Transactions associate Intention with specific targets.

 A transaction's public API should support the following operations: